Who is behind the Birmingham Big Art Project (BBAP)?

 Eastside City Park (and Future Curzon Station HS2 Terminus)

-The site for Birmingham Big Art Project is the western entrance to the current Eastside City Park, which has been established around the existing Millennium Point building and in relation to the future construction of Birmingham’s High Speed Railway station (HS2).
+The site for BBAP is the western entrance to the current Eastside City Park, which has been established around the existing Millennium Point building and in relation to the future construction of Birmingham’s High Speed Railway station (HS2).

 It will be a major destination and arrival point in the city and a new ‘Curzon Square’ will be created over time around the artwork.
 You will see from the illustrations that there will be a very large new train station, and tram line framing the square on the South side of the site.

 Within Eastside City Park there is a 40 metre by 12.5 metre area which currently contains two grass squares as identified in the Birmingham City Council plan by a red dashed line.
-The artwork was ultimately to be located within the boundaries of this site with currently no limit to height, although this will have to be negotiated with the planning department.
+The artwork was ultimately to be located within the boundaries of this site.
 The land is owned by Birmingham City Council (BCC) but may become the responsibility of HS2 in the future.

 We are now able to locate the artwork closer to The Woodman pub and the old Curzon Station building directly without need for the temporary site as previously mentioned.
 We are currently awaiting new detailed drawings from BCC planners to pass on to you.
 We attach an updated drawing showing the potential scope overlapping with the two grass squares mentioned above.